 Frequently asked questions about Chanel Bags

-The Chanel 2.55 remains one of the most sought after women’s Chanel bags to date.
+The Chanel 2.55 remains one of the most sought-after Chanel bags to date.
 As the accessory that began the functional fashion revolution, it’s no surprise that the timeless significance of the classical piece hasn’t lost its allure.
-While the more contemporary reimagined Classic Chanel also remains a trend-defying favorite.
+While the more contemporary reimagined Classic Chanel is now pretty much synonymous with Chanel.